-Reading Terminal Market really is the heart of Philadelphia’s food scene – a wonderful collision of cultures and cuisine.
+Reading Terminal Market really is the heart of Philadelphia’s food scene – a wonderful collision of neon and noise, and of cultures and cuisine.

 Here you will find rowdy Italian immigrants alongside the pious Amish community serving signature dishes in a uniquely Philadelphian food scene.

 There’s no doubt Philly food favourites like the hoagie and cheesesteak still reign supreme here, but the culinary options are many and varied, reflecting the many immigrants who have settled in Philadelphia.

 You’ll find Italian, Thai, Chinese, Mexican, Middle Eastern and more all under the one roof, in a fast-casual dining scene that reflects the needs and wants of time-poor millennials.

 A Taste of Spain – a Spanish grocer specialising in imported gourmet products from the Mediterranean – is the newest arrival, taking over the space previously occupied by the German deli Wursthaus Schmitz.

 As you wander around, check out the Valley Thunder grilled cheese at Meltkraft; the roast pork hoagie smothered in BBQ sauce and served with provolone cheese at Tommy Dinic’s; the crispy, crunchy fried chicken at Keven Parker’s Soul Food Cafe; or the highly-acclaimed cannoli at Termini Bros.

 If I lived here, I’d make a bee line for the meat counter at Martin’s Quality Meats and Sausages.
 The produce looked outstanding.

 Here’s a few of our other favourite food vendors at Reading Terminal Market.
 You can even use this interactive map to find your way around.